 Maya is flexible and can be used any time 3D modeling and/or animation is required for either scientific or artistic work.
-There are a variety of output forms – fully animated and rendered mono or stereoscopic movies; single still frame images; 3D animated geometry sequences may be imported into a DAFFIE virtual environment and viewed on RCS’s Display Wall.
+There are a variety of output forms – fully animated and rendered mono or stereoscopic movies; single still frame images; 3D animated geometry sequences may be imported into immersive environments.
+Models can be exported for 3D printing.

 Highlights: Maya is a state-of-the-art interactive package for creating computer graphics and animation.
 The learning curve can be steep but Maya is common in a variety of disciplines and industries, learning materials are plentiful, and the high-quality results are worth it.